csl-iisc/iGUARD-SOSP21/README.md

 # iGUARD: <ins>I</ins>n-<ins>G</ins>P<ins>U</ins> <ins>A</ins>dvanced <ins>R</ins>ace <ins>D</ins>etection
 We provide the source code and the setup for iGUARD, a tool to detect races in GPU programs. iGUARD instruments GPU programs to detect races in them.
 It uses NVIDIA's NVBit [[1]](#references), a GPU binary instrumenter, as the framework for instrumentation.

+**NOTE: This branch uses an updated version of NVBit and has not been extensively tested.
+Use the [artifact-eval-sosp](https://github.com/csl-iisc/iGUARD-SOSP21/tree/artifact-eval-sosp) branch for the version we used in our paper.**

 This README provides a peek into different parameters of the tool and a very high-level view of source code organization.

 For full details refer to our paper: [[Paper]](https://dl.acm.org/doi/10.1145/3477132.3483545)    [[Video]](https://www.youtube.com/watch?v=UxLNZHoxRjY)